What is the Pisiform Bone

 The pea-shaped bone also forms an attachment with the carpal ligament on its lateral, medial, and palmar surfaces .

 Its arterial blood supply comes from the ulnar artery .

 Functions: What Does the Pisiform Bone Do

-Along with the other seven carpal bones, pisiform helps in maintaining the structure of the human wrist, its mobility, and functioning.
+Along with the other seven carpal bones, the pisiform helps maintain the structure of the human wrist, its mobility, and its functioning.

-This small bone also protects the FCU tendon by allowing it to connect with the triquetral bone through itself, so it can support the tendon’s movements during flexing of the wrist .
+This small bone also protects the FCU tendon by allowing it to connect with the triquetral bone, supporting the tendon’s movements during flexing of the wrist .

 Associated Conditions and Common Injuries